ap1969/laravel-env-validator/README.md

 Laravel Env Validator is meant to validate your .env file in order to avoid any unexpected behaviour for not having properly defined some variable or value.

+Cloned from https://github.com/melihovv/laravel-env-validator , which has not bee updated in years.
+This version updated for PHP8.1 and Laravel v9.x

 ### Highlights

 - Make sure you don't go live without all required .env variables and without the correct values